Wang Shujin: Contact with aikidoka

 During the early 60s, aikido student Terry Dobson started to train Chinese martial arts with Wang, impressed by his skill and strength.
-He was criticized by other aikidoka for doing so, to which he replied: "I could care less [sic] about being O-Sensei's student.
+He was criticized by other aikidoka for doing so, to which he replied: "I could care less about being O-Sensei's student.
 I want to be O-Sensei."
 The opinion of the aikido community towards Wang seemed to come from earlier, as Draeger had tried repeatedly to arrange for aikido practitioner Koichi Tohei to face Wang, but Tohei never conceded.

 Around the same time, however, Wang would fight a notorious challenge against an aikidoka, Kazuo Chiba, who had witnessed Wang being punched in the belly by several karateka without effects.
 By mediation of two common students, Chiba went to Wang's dojo in order to prove him further, and they hosted an impromptu sparring match.

-According to Chiba, the aikidoka avoided a charge by performing tai sabaki, and then broke Wang's wrist through kote gaeshi.
-At that moment, and despite being injured, the Chinese retaliated by pushing Chiba across the room with his hands, making the students interrupt the match.

-This account by Chiba is contradicted by witnesses, namely Dobson, Draeger and Mitsugi Saotome.
-According to the three of them, interviewed separately, Chiba punched Wang several times to no effect, and on the third attempt, Wang "punched back" with his belly, nearly dislocating Chiba's arm.
+According to Chiba, the aikidoka avoided a charge by performing tai sabaki, and then injured Wang's wrist through kote gaeshi.
+At that moment, and despite the injury, the Chinese retaliated by pushing Chiba across the room with his hands, making the students interrupt the match.
+However, the anecdote goes differently according to fellow witnesses Dobson, Draeger and Mitsugi Saotome, interviewed separately.
+Chiba punched Wang several times to no effect, and on the third attempt, Wang struck back with his belly, nearly dislocating Chiba's arm.
 Wang then offered Chiba his hand and wrist, which the latter tried to break using various aikido techniques.
-Wang suddenly countered, dropping Chiba to the ground.
-Per witnesses, Chiba was shouting in pain.
+Wang suddenly countered, dropping Chiba to the ground and making him shout in pain.
 Wang stated, "You have a little chi.
 Come back when you have more."

 Other challenges

-In 1968 Bruce Frantzis, a 19 years old junior karate championship, trained with Wang in China.
+In 1968 Bruce Frantzis, then a 19 year-old junior karate champion, trained with Wang in Taiwan.
 According to him, he was routinely dominated by Wang with baguazhang techniques every time they sparred.
 The Chinese master also allowed him to kick him full force in all his body, including his groin, without receiving damage.
-Frantzis heard Wang had broken opponents' spines by pulling them against his belly pushes, though he was later taught there were ways to avoid this technique.
-He further claimed Wang was undefeated in no-holds-barred challenges in Japan, that he had beaten down young challengers while in his eighties, that his students were equally strong even at the same age, and that Wang had several supernatural abilities related to qi.
+Frantzis heard Wang had broken opponents' spines by pulling them against his belly pushes, though he was later taught it was possible to avoid this technique by turning sideways and receiving the blow with the hip.
+He further claimed Wang was undefeated in no-holds-barred challenges in Japan, that he had beaten down young challengers while in his eighties, and that he had produced equally strong students of many ages.

+Frantzis also recounted Wang taught Taoist meditation and sexual practices to select students, and could himself increase the heat of his hands using qi control, a skill also witnessed by Phil Relnick.
+Frantzis also claimed Wang could project his qi or fa jin to strike him powerfully without even touching him.

 According to Ellis Amdur, a terminally ill and seventy years old Wang once defeated a Kyokushin karate champion by stepping inside his attack, hugging him and throwing him down with his signature belly push.